kcuilla/reactablefmtr/README.md

 ### Acknowledgements

 A huge thank you to Greg Lin for creating the amazing {reactable} package!
-Without him, {reactablefmtr} simply would not exist.
+Without Greg, {reactablefmtr} simply would not exist.

 ## Showcase